sfrwmaker/TFT_Rework_station/README.md

 Jan 01, 2023, 1 1.13
 * Changed TIM1 value in the debug screen.
 Now this velus shows the TIM1 period
 * Speed-up the power-up procedure.
 Not the temperature values are read from the hardware during startup

+Mar 29, 2024, v 1.14
+* Updated the W25Qxx library
+* Fixed some issues regarded read and write operations on FLASH